-Assessments (e.g. tests) can have detrimental impacts on student identity, including mathematics identity and disposition toward mathematics, when done excessively, unnecessarily, and without consideration for student well-being.
+Assessments (e.g. tests), when done excessively, unnecessarily, and without consideration for student wellbeing, can have detrimental impacts on student identity, including mathematics identity, and dispositions toward mathematics.
 We do not need to inflict more anxiety and unintentionally cause more trauma by giving kids assessments that sort and rank them.
 Rather, we must highlight assets of understanding in their thinking and reasoning.
-Additionally, a one-size-fits-all diagnostic can include inequitable practices that do not account for all students' needs and can lead to tracking and negative labeling.
-We must ask ourselves, "If traditional standardized instruments perpetuate ranking and sorting of students, why aren't alternative assessment practices being formulated and utilized?"
+Additionally, a one-size-fits-all diagnostic can include inequitable practices that don't account for all students' needs and can lead to tracking and negative labeling.
+We must ask ourselves: If traditional standardized instruments perpetuate ranking and sorting of students, why aren't alternative assessment practices being formulated and utilized?
 We pose this question not as a way to reflect on the state of our educational system, but as a statement for change.